Optimal control theory for a unitary operation under dissipative evolution: Optimal control theory for a unitary operation under dissipative evolution

 We assume in the following a coupling to the external field that is linear in the field and equations of motion that are linear in the states~\footnote{ A generalization to non-linear couplings and equations of motion is straightforward following Ref.~\cite{ReichKochJCP12}.}.
 Moreover, the full optimization functional, Eq.~\eqref{eq:J}, is linear in the states $\Op\rho_i(T)$ and does not depend on the states at intermediate times $t$.
 In this case, the linear version of Krotov's method is sufficient to yield a monotonically convergent optimization algorithm~\cite{ReichKochJCP12}.
 It is given in terms of coupled control equations that need to be solved simultaneously.
 Here, we model the dissipative time evolution by a Markovian master equation,

 The control equations then read

 with $i=1,2,3$ when the initial conditions $\Op\rho_i(0)$ of Eq.~\eqref{eq:rhos} are employed or $i=1,\ldots d^2$ with $d$ the dimension of Hilbert space when a full basis of Liouville space is propagated.
+Eq.~\eqref{eq:backward} is derived in full detail in Appendix~\ref{sec:erratum}.
 In Eq.~\eqref{eq:update}, the states $\Op\sigma^{\old}_i$ are backward-propagated with the pulse of the previous iteration ('old'), whereas the states $\Op\rho^{\new}_i$ are forward-propagated with the updated pulse ('new').
 The derivative with respect to the field is given by the commutator

 and has to be evaluated for the `new' field and the states $\Op\rho$ propagated under the `new' field.
 For a complex control, which occurs for example when using the rotating wave approximation (RWA), Eq.~\eqref{eq:update} holds for both the real and the imaginary part of $\epsilon(t)$.